braintegrator/integrator/README.md

 # integrator
-a site providing services for the integration of smart home systems
+a static site providing services for the integration of smart home systems